 The Science Behind our Love for Wordle

-by Lisa Sheynerman, Freelance Writer
+by Lisa Sheynerman, Staff Writer

 Wordle is a seemingly easy puzzle game and the concept is simple: there is a new five letter word that is generated every 24 hours that you have to guess out of 6 tries.
 Incorrect letters of the word you chose show up gray, correct letters in the wrong spot show up yellow, and correct letters in the right stop show up green.
 Designed by Brooklyn-based software engineer Josh Wardle, Wordle had only 90 players total on Nov.
 1, but within a couple of months, that number skyrocketed into the millions (per day)- that is over 15% of American adults.
 On Jan.
 31, Wordle was bought by the New York Times and is now translated into 20 languages.
 As the game is relatively easy to play, people of all ages can play it, and this unity of all ages is what draws people to play it- but what is the scientific reason as to what makes this game so addictive?
 Scientists and social psychologists have narrowed it down to these 3 reasons: